Image: ShutterStock

 What Are The Likely Benefits Of Coconut Oil For Children?

-1. Dental hygiene: Dr. Darmin Brady, a researcher at Microbiology Society, suggests using ‘enzyme-modified coconut oil’ into dental hygiene products as an alternative to chemical additives.
+- Dental hygiene: Dr. Darmin Brady, a researcher at the Microbiology Society, suggests using ‘enzyme-modified coconut oil’ in dental hygiene products as an alternative to chemical additives.
 Coconut oil could be a natural alternative to fight the bacteria that causes tooth decay (6).
 According to a recent WHO report, an alarming 514 million children suffer from caries of primary teeth.
 Parents could consider rubbing a few drops of coconut oil on their children’s teeth to address this issue, which might help improve oral health alongside regular dental care practices.
+Furthermore, some studies suggest that using coconut oil for oil pulling may help prevent plaque and plaque-induced gingivitis (16).
+However, more research is needed to confirm this benefit in children.

-1. Moisturizer: Skin issues such as eczema require regular moisturization.
+- Moisturizer: Skin issues such as eczema require regular moisturization.
 It is important to keep the skin moist in case of eczema.
 Coconut oil could work as a moisturizer to provide relief (7) (8).
+Coconut oil can also help heal sunburn, cracked cuticles, and heels in children (17).
+A study suggests that coconut oil can block 20 percent of the sun’s ultraviolet rays, making it a notable ingredient in sunscreens among fixed oils (18).

-1. Hair health: Coconut oil could help moisturize the scalp, just like the skin.
-Research suggests that the oil may be used for reducing hair lice (3).
+- Hair health: Coconut oil could help moisturize the scalp, just like the skin.
+Gently massaging the child’s scalp with coconut oil not only improves hair health but also reduces protein loss (17).
+Furthermore, research suggests that the oil may be used for reducing hair lice (3).

 Donna Joseph, a mother, shares her experience using coconut oil for her baby’s dry skin.
 She explains, “My son was born with really dry skin.
 When he was about six months old, it started to become a problem because he got irritable with his skin.
 My sister-in-law got in touch with me and said I should use coconut oil.
 I started using coconut oil all over his skin.
 I’m so grateful for the tip that she told me.
 She said, ‘Don’t stop using it, even though it might not be working straight away.
 Don’t stop using it.’
 Within about six to eight months, I was able to stop using so much coconut oil, and my son’s skin started to heal (i).”